krqi/overklig_opcua/CONTRIBUTING.md

 UA_Logger *logger = &server->config.logger;

 UA_StatusCode rv = someAction();
-/* logging "error" level with the "_ERROR" suffix */

 UA_CHECK_STATUS_ERROR(rv, return rv, logger, UA_LOGCATEGORY_SERVER, "my message");
 ```

 In some situations it is nice to use the `goto` command in C. This is the case
 e.g. for jumping to cleanup routines that are used to perform a series of commands.

-For the development of `open62541` we employ a specific rule for which cleanup
+For the development of `opcua` we employ a specific rule for which cleanup
 routines should be used: **If the same cleanup routine is used from at least two
 places in the same function then this routine should be called via a `goto`
 statement.**